-Decided to go to Redang from Kuala Lumpur?
+So you’ve decided to go to Redang from Kuala Lumpur?
+How wonderful – Redang Island really is a stunning place.

-From the picture-perfect beaches to the wild jungle interior to the amazing underwater environment, Redang Island is one of my favourite places in the world.
+From the moment you arrive on Redang Island, you’ll feel a million miles away from the hustle and bustle of KL.
+Here you’ll find picture-perfect beaches, as well as a wild jungle interior and an amazing underwater environment.
+In fact, Redang Island is one of my favourite places in the world.

-However, getting from KL to Redang Island (otherwise known as Pulau Redang) is not complicated – you just have to take it step-by-step which I do in this guide.
+However, getting from KL to Redang Island (otherwise known as Pulau Redang) is not overly complicated if you know how.
+All you need to do is follow my step-by-step guide below.

-Below, I break up exactly how to go to Redang Island from KL, so you know exactly what you need to do, when, whether you are looking to travel KL to Redang Island by bus or taking a Kuala Lumpur to Redang Island flight.
+In this guide, I break up exactly how to go to Redang Island from KL, so you know exactly what you need to do and when to do it.
+Whether you are looking to travel KL to Redang Island by bus or taking a Kuala Lumpur to Redang Island flight, it is all covered below.

 How To Go From Kuala Lumpur To Redang Island

-Below, I first describe how to travel from KL to Pulau Redang via the jetty in Kuala Terengganu.
-I then describe how to take Kuala Lumpur Redang transport via the jetty in Merang.
+First, I describe how to travel from KL to Pulau Redang via the jetty in Kuala Terengganu and then secondly I cover how to take Kuala Lumpur Redang transport via the jetty in Merang.
+In terms of how to get to Redang Island from KL, there really isn’t a lot of difference between the two options and it takes about the same amount of time regardless of which route you decide to take.

-There is not much difference between the options and the time taken to go either route is about the same.
-Going via Shahbandar Jetty in Kuala Terengganu can be more convenient if you are taking the bus to travel here, but more ferries run from Merang.
-This can make Merang an easier point to travel to, especially if you aren’t arriving in Kuala Terengganu in the morning as ferries run later in the day from here.
+More ferries run from Merang.
+This can make Merang an easier point to travel to, especially if you aren’t staying overnight in Kuala Terengganu as ferries run throughout the day from here.

 Map: Kuala Lumpur to Pulau Redang